def1ant1/hermes-chat/docs/usage/enterprise-guide.md

 partial.
 Embed these contacts in runbooks, customer comms, and any webhook error payloads you customise.

+Authentication runbooks now live at [docs.hermes.chat](https://docs.hermes.chat).
+The rebranding CLI enforces four `docs-auth-*` replacement rules so every NextAuth error maps to the sanctioned English and Simplified Chinese playbooks.
+When operators pass `--brand-domain` overrides (for example, `qa.hermes.chat`), the script derives locale-aware docs hosts automatically (for QA this becomes [docs.qa.hermes.chat](https://docs.qa.hermes.chat)).
+Support triage confirmed the support alias change to <support@hermes.chat> and noted the legacy `hello@lobehub.com` mailbox will retire on 2025-07-01.

 ## Rollout constraints

 - **Locale cookies:** The Hermes cookie name ships immediately.
 Emit the legacy